 Division of Marital Property and Debt

 In today’s tight economy, a large percentage of our divorce clients are concerned about the division of marital property and debt, particularly what will happen to the family home.
-Our background in real estate law, combined with our experience in family law, allows us to provide solutions that protect your best interests.
+Our background in real estate law business law, and other areas, combined with our experience in family law, makes us uniquely qualified to handle a wide range of issues that arise in dividing assets and debts, and allows us to provide solutions that protect your best interests.

 When dividing marital assets, we are able to handle concerns including: